Compute MPC control law

 If your controller uses default state estimation, this inport is labeled mo.
 Connect the measured plant output variables.

 If your controller uses custom state estimation, check Use custom estimated states instead of measured outputs in the General tab.
 Checking that option changes the label on this inport to x[k|k].
 Connect a signal providing the controller state estimates.
 (The controller state includes the plant, disturbance, and noise model states.)
 The estimates supplied at time tk must be based on the measurements and other data available at time tk.

 At each control instant, the ref signal must contain the current reference values (targets or setpoints) for the ny output variables (ny = nym+ number of unmeasured outputs).
 You have the option to specify future reference values (previewing).

 The ref signal must be size N by ny, where is the number of time steps for which you are specifying reference values and p is the prediction horizon.
-Each element must be a real double-precision number.
+Each element must be a real number.
 The ref dimension must not change from one control instant to the next.

 When N=1, you cannot preview.
 To specify future reference values, choose N such that to enable previewing.
 Doing so usually improves performance via feedforward information.
 The first row specifies the ny references for the first step in the prediction horizon (at the next control interval k=1), and so on for N steps.
 If N<p, the last row designates constant reference values to be used for the remaining p-N steps.

 For example, suppose ny=2 and p=6.
 At a given control instant, the signal connected to the controller's ref inport is